2024–25 UMass Minutemen ice hockey season: Playoffs

-While UMass had been dominant in the second half of the year, their poor first half caused the team to finish 6th in the conference standings and forced them to begin their title hunt in the Opening round of the conference tournament.
-Vermont arrived for the final UMass home game of the year and fought hard against the Minutmen.
-Though Massachusetts was able to get the first two goals of the game, the Catamounts responded quickly with one of their.
-For the final 45 minutes of the match, Vermont attacked the UMass cage, desperately searching for the tying goal but Hrabal turned aside everything sent his way.
-The 2–1 victory sent Massachusetts into the quarterfinals where they encountered stiffer competition in the form of #9 Boston University.
-The Terriers opened the scoring early and it too nearly a period before Jack Musa could tie the game.
+While UMass had been dominant in the second half of the year, their poor first half caused the team to finish 6th in the conference standings and forced them to begin their title hunt in the opening round of the conference tournament.
+Vermont arrived for the final UMass home game of the year and fought hard against the Minutemen.
+Though Massachusetts was able to get the first two goals of the game, the Catamounts responded quickly with one of their own.
+For the final 45 minutes of the match, Vermont attacked the UMass cage, desperately searching for the tying goal, but Hrabal turned aside everything sent his way.
+The 2–1 victory sent Massachusetts into the quarterfinals, where they encountered stiffer competition in the form of #9 Boston University.
+The Terriers opened the scoring early and it took nearly a period before Jack Musa could tie the game.
 After getting the second lead of the night, BU carried their advantage deep into the third.
 UMass, now fighting their own desperate battle, ramped up their offensive game in the third, firing more shots on goal than they had in the first two periods combined.
-The near-constant pressure worked when Suniev tied the match but the offense was unable to find a follow up in the remaining 9 minutes and the match headed into overtime.
+The near-constant pressure worked when Suniev tied the match, but the offense was unable to find a follow-up in the remaining 9 minutes and the match headed into overtime.
 The pace was fast in the extra session, with UMass getting a pair of glorious chances.
 Unfortunately, BU was able to capitalize on a 2-on-1 less than 3 minutes in and knocked the Minutemen out of the tournament.